 - Consider the benefits of pay as you go mobile tariffs vs. contracts depending on how much you use your phone and what you use it for.

 - Do you pay for TV channels you never watch?
 Ring up to cancel your service and you may find the threat of cancellation alone prompts your company to offer you a much better deal.
-Same goes for your household bills, if you tell your company you’ve found a better deal elsewhere they may well match it.
+The same goes for your household bills if you tell your company you’ve found a better deal elsewhere they may well match it.

 - Consider installing a water meter if you’ve not already got one, especially if you’re living in a large home with few occupants.
 You might be paying for more than you should for your H2O.

 - Don’t automatically renew insurance for travel or tech – if you know you’re not going abroad any time soon or you’re planning to upgrade your phone or laptop in the near future there’s no point forking out for insurance you won’t use.

 - Turn off and unplug home appliances to avoid paying more than necessary for your electricity bills.
 See our top tips to stop your plugged-in appliances wasting your money.

 - If you know you’re shopping with a specific brand or for a specific item have a quick Google search for any money-saving vouchers floating around the web before you buy.
 If you shop from the same stores often it’s worth signing up to their newsletters or getting a loyalty card to take advantage of deals and offers too.